 Bike helmets and other protective gear have been shown to save lives and prevent serious brain injuries.
 Bike racing has gained popularity in recent years.
 The fact that the helmets and pads worn by these racers are so highly visible makes using such safety gear more acceptable to young bike riders.
-Although not all students will be riding bikes before first grade, many will have attempted to ride, or will be using training wheels.
 The goal of this unit is to establish a habit-forming routine of wearing bike helmets and other safety equipment when riding bikes, even on the shortest rides.
 Tuttle Turtle is the safety animal in this unit.